 CARPET CLEANING – LOWEST POWER In this test we carefully weighed a specific amount of flax seeds, chili flakes, and split green peas (small, lightweight, and larger/heavier debris).
 These were mixed and laid in a 5 foot line on low pile carpet.
 The vacuums were passed over the debris (one forward pass only) for approximately 10 seconds, and the debris picked up was weighed.

 At its lowest setting the S12 picked up 95.5% of the debris, while in Low the V10 and V11 picked up 96.3% and 97.4% respectively.
 The figures are not too surprising given the suction figures at Low power for the three vacuums.
 We did notice, however, that the S12 was better at picking up small/light debris (the chili flakes and flax seeds) – you will see this in the video below.
-It struggled more with the larger, heavier split green peas, several of which got pushed off camera.
+They all a bit with the larger, heavier split green peas, several of which got pushed off camera.

 Note: The V10 and V11 have adjustable gaps on the front of the cleaner head.
 Adjusting these gaps was found to have little-to-no effect on pickup in the Low power tests above.
 The gaps were closed for the tests.